Moving underground could help humans avoid extreme heat or cold caused by climate change, but it also comes with many challenges.

 While most people are willing to spend short periods underground, the idea of living permanently is much harder to accept.
 The underground world is associated with death in many cultures.
 Being underground in a confined space can trigger claustrophobia and anxiety about poor ventilation.
 “We don’t belong there.
 Physiologically, the human body is not designed for life underground,” says Will Hunt, author of Underground: A Human History of the Worlds Beneath Our Feet.

 People who live underground for long periods without exposure to daylight can sleep for up to 30 hours at a time.
 Disruption to circadian rhythms can cause a variety of health problems.
-Another risk of living underground is flash flooding, which is a particular concern as climate change brings more extreme weather events like hurricanes.
-Several homeless people have drowned in tunnels under Las Vegas.
+Another risk of living underground is flash flooding, which is of particular concern as climate change brings more extreme weather events like hurricanes.
+Many homeless people have drowned in the tunnels under Las Vegas.
 These tunnels, which can hold about 1,500 people, were built to carry floodwaters.
 They filled within minutes, giving people no time to evacuate.

 An Khang (According to Science Alert )